JohnCoene/javascript-for-r/_book/4-11-shiny-first-look.md

 <p class="caption">(\#fig:jbox-init)A basic jBox notice</p>
 </div>

-The application above essentially reproduces the basic HTML example that was shared; the dependencies are imported, and a script displays a notification.
+Figure \@ref(fig:jbox-init), and the application above essentially reproduce the basic HTML example that was shared; the dependencies are imported, and a script displays a notification.
 Since all of that takes place in the front end, the body of the server function is empty.

 ### From R to JavaScript {#shiny-intro-r-to-js}